 On each line, there are 5 E’s so they will go across each line and advise in which direction the E is facing.
 As per the diagram, it would be ‘up, right, down, left, up’.
 The person conducting the test will record how many out of 5 they got correctly on each line.

 All the information is recorded as either a ‘pass’ or a ‘fail’.
-The test is then passed to the NDT Level 3 Special Processes Auditor to review the tests and issue an inspection stamp were necessary.
+The test is then passed to the NDT Level 3 Special Processes Auditor to review the tests and issue an inspection stamp where necessary.